-Last week I called a doctor’s office of which I am not an existing patient and I booked an appointment for 9am this morning.
+Last week I called a doctor’s office of which I am not an existing patient and I booked an appointment for 9 am this morning.
 When I showed up they had no record of me.
-Apparently they suffered a major computer crash a couple of days earlier and lost at least a couple of days’ worth of data, including all of their bookings and obviously their customer database.
+Apparently, they suffered a major computer crash a couple of days earlier and lost at least a couple of days’ worth of data, including all of their bookings and obviously their customer database.

 This place had five or six computers in the reception area, a computer in every room, and several thousand dollars in monitor arms and other medical equipment.
 They had Windows 7 on every desktop that I saw.
-They obviously aren’t afraid to spend money on technology and they appear to see the value in having a nice clean, professional, high-tech medical office with up to date, secure operating systems.
+They obviously are not afraid to spend money on technology and they appear to see the value in having a nice clean, professional, high-tech medical office with up to date, secure operating systems.

 So what the hell happened to their data?